 IVHQ provides cultural immersion experiences, achieved by having volunteers both live and work with local people, organizations, communities, and families.

-IVHQ has a wide variety of cheap volunteering abroad projects in Sri Lanka, in areas such as; rural community development, childcare, teaching, wild elephant conservation, elderly care, special needs, temple renovation, medical, and turtle conservation.
+IVHQ has a wide variety of cheap volunteering abroad projects, in areas such as; rural community development, childcare, teaching, wild elephant conservation, elderly care, special needs, temple renovation, medical, and turtle conservation.

 Their programs usually begin on the 1st and 3rd Monday of every month, and volunteers can usually choose to stay for between 1 – 12 weeks.
 (Some projects, such as the wild elephant conservation placement requires a minimum stay of 2 weeks.)